Canadiens beat Flyers 3-2 in Game 5 to stave off elimination

 TORONTO (AP) — Nick Suzuki buried the winner 22 seconds after Philadelphia tied it in the third period, Brendan Gallagher snapped a goal drought and the Montreal Canadiens beat the Flyers 5-3 on Wednesday night in Game 5 to stave off elimination in the first-round playoff series.

-Joel Armia scored twice for the Canadiens, Phillip Danualt sealed it into an empty net, and Carey Price made 26 saves.
+Joel Armia scored twice for the Canadiens, Phillip Danault sealed it into an empty net, and Carey Price made 26 saves.
 Brett Kulak and Jonathan Drouin each had two assists, and Suzuki also had a helper.

+“This was a character win with our group,” Canadiens associate coach Kirk Muller said.
+“It started right from the first shift tonight with Phil’s line and the intensity that Gally brought.”

 Game 6 is Friday.

+“This group is made up of some great character guys, great leaders,” Muller said.
+“They want to keep playing.”

 Jakub Voracek scored twice for the Flyers — both on a five-minute power play in the second period — and added an assist.
 Joel Farabee had the other goal.

-Carter Hart, coming off back-to-back shutouts, made 28 saves.
+“Every time we kind of gained momentum we got scored on right away,” Voracek said.
+“During the regular season we usually carry that momentum into the next shift, today they absolutely killed us with that.”

 After the Flyers tied it at 3 on Farabee’s power-play redirection with 9:43 left, Suzuki took Drouin’s pass from behind the Philadelphia net on the next shift and outwaited Hart to score.